TalhaBhutto/Java-Script/README.md

 Practice of Java Script
 Some projects are also in the repository
 Must check the code folder.
-I have made a website with the name of solutions.
+I have made a website with the name of solutions.pk